suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 This script is controlled by the JSON file.
 A key feature of the tool is that it does not download the entire dataset from the server.
 Instead, it extracts data for a specific location and saves it as a CSV file or returns it as a variable.
 To run the script, you will need an input file, specifically a JSON file that includes information about the dataset you want to extract from.
 Examples are provided in the "Usage" section.
 The file should include the following information:

-#### Note:

-- The simulations are calculated for 15 layers from the surface to 60m depth in mm water column each depth represents the lower boundary of the layer, their thickness varies with depth.
-The depths (in meters) are available as follows: 60.0, 42.0, 27.0, 17.0, 7.0, 3.0, 2.0, 1.3, 0.8, 0.5, 0.3,0.17, 0.1, 0.05, 0.02.
-If the depth inserted as input falls between two layer, the data extracted will be for the lower boundary of the layer.

 ### Examples for the input file
 As mentioned abpve to run the script, you will need an input file, specifically a JSON file.
 Below are some examples of how the JSON file should be structured: